 Too often, many of us miss out on the chance to ENGAGE with our own histories and traditions face to face - and therefore neglect to experience it as the living dynamic birthright that it is.

-..and that is why, my friends, it is truly my honor to share some of Maria Elena's thoughts on this with you today.
+..and that, my friends, is why it is truly my honor to share some of Maria Elena's words on these subjects.

 CVF: Maria Elena, thank you for agreeing to have this conversation with me and your willingness to give your perspective.
-I think that many of our young people can feel somewhat lost at this time without the mentorship of their grandparents or other elders in their communities.
+I think that many young people feel lost at this time without the mentorship of their grandparents or other elders in their communities.
 Many of us are missing out on valuable traditions and lessons that they have to teach us

 MEM: I have powerful and loving memories of my paternal grandmother and my maternal grandfather who did curaciones and [I] had the privilege to witness these events as a young girl.
 But these teachings were not transmitted verbally nor taught to the next generation.